 Tennessee

-Licensed residents and non-residents in good standing in their current state can complete a special reciprocal application to be determined on a case-by-case basis.
+Licensed residents and non-residents in good standing in their current state can complete a special reciprocal application to be determined on a case-by-case basis (Tennessee Real Estate Commission).
 If approved, state requirements for examination, education, and experience will be waived.

 Oregon

-Oregon technically has reciprocal agreements with Alabama, Alberta, Georgia, Nebraska, and South Dakota.
-However, applicants must contact the Oregon Real Estate Commission directly to learn about the requirements.
+Oregon technically has reciprocal agreements with Alabama, Alberta (Canada), Georgia, Nebraska, and South Dakota (Oregon Real Estate Agency).
+Applicants must contact the Oregon Real Estate Agency directly to learn about the specific requirements.

 Vermont

-While Vermont has no specific reciprocity agreements with other states, you can apply for a fast-track endorsement if your home state’s courses and exams are equivalent to Vermont’s.
+Vermont has no specific reciprocity agreements with other states (Vermont OPR).
+You can apply for a fast-track endorsement if your home state’s courses and exams are equivalent to Vermont’s.

-How to apply for real estate license reciprocity
+How to transfer your real estate license to another state

-Before you make any assumptions about your requirements for getting your license in a new state, make sure you do your research.
-Follow these steps to apply for real estate reciprocity.
+Reciprocity requirements vary by state.
+Before you make any assumptions about what you need, do the research.
+Follow these steps to apply for real estate license reciprocity.

-Documentation for reciprocity can vary from state to state.
-However, you should be prepared to provide proof of your education, licensing, past performance, and criminal history.
+Documentation requirements vary, but you should be prepared to provide proof of your education, licensing, past performance, and criminal history.
 Common documents required for reciprocity include:

 - Proof of E&O insurance